Zhuikin/Prolog_Demo/README.md

 ## Prolog demo
-A short introduction to prolog.
+A short introduction to Prolog.

 The interactive notebook demo is created using https://swish.swi-prolog.org and can be loaded using the link below: